guibescos/pyth-aptos-example/README.md

 ## 100$ USD Mint

 The goal of this contract is managing an NFT mint where the mint is paid in native currency but the cost of one NFT is always 100$.
+This example is intended to be run on Aptos testnet because it depends on Pyth and Wormhole existing onchain.

 ### How to deploy the smart contract :